 A Collections Committee is a standing committee of the Board which oversees the collections or curatorial activities of the society and future museum.
 Its management authority includes the appraisal, acquisition, storage, care and maintenance, and disposal of collections.

-The Society and its future museum maintain four major collections: 1) archives and photographs, 2) artifacts and memorabilia or related antiquity of Yellowknife cultural importance, 3) rock and mineral specimens representing the geology of the NWT, and 4) large mining machinery or auxiliary equipment of significant importance to Yellowknife's industrial heritage, specifically mining.
+The Society and its future museum maintain four major collections: 1) archives and photographs, 2) artifacts and memorabilia or related antiquity of Yellowknife cultural importance, 3) rock and mineral specimens representing the geology of the NWT, and 4) large machinery, vehicles, or auxiliary equipment of significant importance to Yellowknife's industrial heritage, specifically mining.

-The Society also maintains a secondary collection, defined to include, 1) buildings or other structures belonging to the society deemed to be of historical value, 2) an educational collection for teaching purposes, 3) a replacement part inventory for maintenance and repairs of existing collections, and 4) a reference library.
+The Society also maintains a secondary collection, defined to include, 1) buildings or other structures belonging to the society deemed to be of historical value, 2) an educational collection for teaching purposes or for exhibit props, 3) a replacement part inventory for maintenance and repairs of existing collections, and 4) a reference library.

-The Society keeps an up-to-date list of its collections (artifacts, equipment, memorabilia, photographs, paper archives), with the exception of its library and mineral specimens (under development).
+The Society keeps an up-to-date list of its collections (artifacts, equipment, memorabilia, photographs, paper archives, props), with the exception of its library and mineral specimens (under development).
 Access to the Society collection for public use is currently limited to special research requests.